dogefromage/simplify-logic/README.md

 # simplify-logic

-This program simplifies an arbitrary formula written in logic symbols (¬ negation, v or, ^ and, \[A-X\] any character) until the result contains only one of each input character.
+This program simplifies an arbitrary formula written in logic symbols (¬ negation, v or, ^ and, \[A-z\] any character) until the result contains only one of each input character.

 ```ts